Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Broadcast resurrection via Totem of Undying
   - Respawn
     - Respawns player at custom location
+      - Spawns player at custom location when travelling through end portal, and a point has been set with /setspawn end
     - Shows a join message for new players
       - Removes join messages for other players
       - Execute custom command on first join